We’ll See: Settling Into the Mystery in Living

 The End

-I love this story because it highlights how things that appear 'good' or 'bad' can pave the way for something else that is entirely different from what it seemed to be initially.
-It brings to the fore that we may let go of evaluating at all and find a way of being with uncertainty.
-It shows how others may label our experience but might be just plain wrong.
-It can be scary to acknowledge the limitations of our control and understanding of the things that happen.
-Yet, it can also be liberating and open up possibilities beyond what we can imagine.
+I love this story because it highlights how situations that seem 'good' or 'bad' can lead to outcomes that are entirely different from our initial perceptions.
+It emphasizes that we can move away from constant evaluation and embrace uncertainty.
+The story illustrates how others may label our experiences but can often be mistaken.
+Acknowledging the limitations of our control and understanding of what happens can be frightening, yet it can also be liberating and open up possibilities beyond our imagination.

 Life isn't something we need to solve; instead, it's something to be experienced.